garrandall/popular-music-data/tracks/let-me-love-you--until-you-learn-to-love-yourself--ne-yo.md

 Much as you blame yourself, you can't be blamed for the way that you feel Had no example of a love that was even remotely real How can you understand something that you never had?
-Ooh, baby, if you let me, I can help you out with all of that
+Oh, baby, if you let me, I can help you out with all of that

 Girl let me love you
 And I will love you